-The Excel estimate templates will accommodate projects with one, two or three State project numbers.
-For jobs with more than three State project numbers, contact the Estimates and Bid Analysis Office for instructions.
+There are Excel templates for projects with one, two or three state project numbers.
+For jobs with more than three state project numbers, see CADDV8.pdf for instructions.

 No prices are to be entered in the estimate.
 Quantities cannot contain commas.